joelguittet/mender-mcu-client/README.md

 Robustness is ensured with *atomic* image-based deployments using a dual A/B partition layout on the MCU.
 This makes it always possible to roll back to a working state, even when losing power at any time during the update process.

-The project currently support firmware upgrade which is the main interest, Device Inventory, Device Configure and Device Troubleshoot (remote console and file transfer) add-ons.
+The project currently support firmware upgrade which is the main interest, Device Inventory, Device Configure and Device Troubleshoot (remote console, file transfer and port forwarding) add-ons.
 It will also provide in a near future some other Mender features that could make sense on MCU.

 ![Mender logo](https://github.com/mendersoftware/mender/raw/master/mender_logo.png)